JeremyThivet/achievements-manager/README.md

 ## Project status

+⌛ Work in Progress as of 9th of December 2023

+- Backend API: 25%
+- Frontend: 0%

 ℹ️ This project is developed for self-education purpose, I wanted to put in practice my knowledge of Ruby on Rails.

-I tried to stick with the convention over configuration but wanted to evolve the architecture a bit to better decouple responsabilities among differents components.
+I tried to stick with the convention over configuration but wanted to evolve the architecture a bit to better decouple responsabilities (and respect SOLID) among differents components.
 The project's structure is mainly inspired by the UpGrow project, you can have a look at these resources:

 - https://github.com/szTheory/upgrow/tree/main/docs/guide
 - https://www.blog.remoterubyonrails.com/rails/ddd/software/architecture/2021/11/30/using-ddd-and-clean-architecture-with-rails